How we report

 Automated newsroom, human oversight

 Stories are gathered, written, and published by a software system on a daily cycle.
-Editorial standards, sourcing, and corrections are overseen by JR Stewart, Editorial Overseer.
+Editorial standards, sourcing, and corrections are overseen by the publication's editorial desk against the standards published here.
 We do not present the newsroom as staffed by human reporters; we are transparent that it is automated, and accountable for what it publishes.

 Tone